Whole Foods sued by workers for barring BLM face coverings

 The complaint requests an immediate injunction against employee retaliation and termination, as well as compensatory damages and back pay.

-Whole Foods in an emailed statement said it could not comment on pending litigation and denied firing Kinzer for wearing a Black Lives Matter mask, but for not working her assigned shifts.
+Whole Foods in an emailed statement said it could not comment on pending litigation and denied firing Kinzer — or anyone else — for wearing a Black Lives Matter mask, but for not working her assigned shifts.

+The company does not tolerate retaliation, the statement said.
+“We recognize, respect, and take steps to ensure we do not impinge on employees’ legal rights,” the statement said.